gvwilson/sensibleadventures/bookster/bookster.md

 to be saved (or doomed) when a king in waiting fell in love with them.
 She weighed them in her hands, then put the tract back where she had found it.
-Her mother and Queçenne would prefer the stories, she told herself, not admitting to herself that she'd enjoy them too.
+Her mother and Queçenne would prefer the stories, she told herself, not admitting that she'd enjoy them too.

 "Three rings," the bookseller said when Erileine asked its price.